✍️Creating a Proposal

 Example 1: If you propose to make a one-time donation of ATLAS to a specific charity, please include the exact amount in the summary.

-Example 2: If you propose to send some ATLAS to a charity every month, please leave the amount you initially want to set this at out of the summary.
+Example 2: If you propose to send some ATLAS to a charity every month, please leave the amount you initially want to set aside for this purpose out of the summary.
 That detail should be mentioned in the Specification.

 Consider the following: